Gera1313/employee-tracker/README.md

 Updates:
 Feb 12, 2024: Will work on this project and fix the issues.

 Feb 22: I'm having trouble accessing the database.
 Might have to reset my password.

 Feb 22: I had the .env file outside of the directory where the server.js file is in.
 Issue fixed.

 Feb 23: Functionality does not seem to be working.
 Will test and fix.

+Feb 25: Fixed and can see database data in command-line.
+Encountered an error in addRole function.

 ## Usage